cybera1chemist/self-study-notes/Database/coursera-meta-database/3_Data_Structure_and_Management.md

 -- if there's a WHERE, GROUP BY must be after WHERE
 ```

+* Aggreate functions examples:

+SUM, AVERAGE, MAX, MIN, COUNT

+* Examples of using GROUP BY:

+1. See what departments do we have:

+`SELECT Department FROM orders GROUP BY Department;`

+This is identical to:

+`SELECT DISTINCT Department FROM orders;`

+2. Compute each department's total orders number:

+`SELECT Department, COUNT(Department) FROM orders GROUP BY Department;`

 #### HAVING:

+Syntax:

+`SELECT c1, c2, c3 FROM tb WHERE condition`

 ## Module 2: Update databases and working with views